Word Rotator's Distance: Word Mover's Distance and its Issues

 \subsection{Word Mover's Distance}

-\emph{Word mover's distance (WMD)}~\citep{pmlr-v37-kusnerb15:from} is a measure of the dissimilarity between texts, a pioneering work that introduced EMD into the NLP community.
-Our study is also strongly inspired by this work.
-We introduce WMD as a preparation for the proposed method (Figure~\ref{fig:wmd}).
+\emph{Word mover's distance (WMD)}~\citep{pmlr-v37-kusnerb15:from} is a dissimilarity measure between texts and is a pioneering work that introduced EMD to the natural language processing (NLP) field.
+This study is strongly inspired by this work.
+We introduce WMD prior to presenting the proposed method.